pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 - They do not preserve, at least for humans, the structure of the information that they represent.
-- Technically, there is nothing special about a DOI over a URI.
 - Sarven Capadisli has a few other good things to say about this.
 - From a good annotation by Herbert Van de Sompel on the above article:
   'Somehow, DOIs have taken on the role of delineating the scholarly record,